La Quotidiana

 La Quotidiana is the only Romansh daily newspaper.
 It is published by the Südostschweiz Mediengruppe and was founded in 1997 with support from the Romansh news agency Agentura da Novitads Rumantscha.
-The newspaper is based in Ilanz, previously in Chur.
-It is the successor of all Romansh newspapers, with the exception of the Surmiran Pagina da Surmeir.
-La Quotidiana is written in both the traditional varieties and the standardized language Rumantsch Grischun; often more than half of the articles are written in Sursilvan, the variety with the largest number of speakers.
+The newspaper was temporarily based in Ilanz, afterwards in Chur.
+It was the first daily Romansh newspaper, and was founded out of a combination of most of the Romansh papers then in existence.